fyndoc/vms/docs/master-data/production.md

 If you click an SKU in the production product data, you will get 3 tabs:

-* **Mandatory** - Shows all the mandatory attributes of the SKU, and the value filled within those attributes.
+* **Mandatory** - Shows all the mandatory attributes of the SKU and the value filled within those attributes.
 * **Other** - Shows all the option attributes of the SKU, and the values may or may not be empty.
 * **Content Acquisition Criteria** - Shows the Global CA template filled by the content acquisition team.
 The template is meant to help enrichers meet a couple of criteria during the content enrichment of the given SKU.
 * **SKU Grouping** - Here, you can group your SKUs and attach a relationship.
 You must create a relationship first using [Relationship Builder](/docs/pim/relationships.md) before attaching it to the SKUs.